Sales Compensation

 3. Equity & Pay Transparency

 More early-stage and public SaaS companies are also offering equity or RSUs to SEs, not just AEs or solution engineers.
-This shift recognizes the long-term value SEs bring in customer retention, deal quality, and technical partnerships.
+The shift recognizes the long-term value SEs bring in customer retention and deal quality.
 Expect equity and pay transparency to become a competitive advantage in hiring top SEs.

-Sales Engineers do more than just demos, they influence deals, improve customer experience, and drive technical wins.
-That’s why their compensation plans need to reflect their full value.
+Sales Engineers influence deals, improve customer experience, and drive technical wins.
+Their compensation plans need to reflect that full value, especially for SaaS scale-ups and tech organizations with complex presales motions.

-- Align pay to the SE’s role, whether they’re pre-sales, post-sales, or full-cycle
+• Align pay to the SE's role, whether pre-sales, post-sales, or full-cycle

-If you're an SE: Benchmark your offer, ask about payout history, and negotiate confidently.
+If you are an SE: Benchmark your offer, ask about payout history, and negotiate confidently.

-If you're a manager: Make sure your comp plan rewards real impact, not just closed deals.
+If you are a manager: Make sure your comp plan rewards real impact, not just closed deals.

 Ready to simplify how you manage and scale your SE compensation plan?